MY HOME HAS A COUPLE LAYERS OF TILE. DO I HAVE TO REMOVE THE CURRENT TILE BEFORE INSTALLING THE NEW SURFACE?

 Second, apply a very thin coat of thin set mortar, filling in the current grout lines.
 This provides a more even foundation for the new tiles to adhere to.

 And third, let this coat dry for 24 hours.

 At this point in the project, you can continue with the normal steps for tile installation, just like you would on a subfloor.
 For help with this project or other home improvement projects, contact your local Mr. Handyman today.
 Our experienced technicians specialize in repairing and installing:

-Call 1-877-MRHANDYMAN to discuss your next home improvement project, visit our floor installation and repair page for even more information and inspiration.
+Visit our floor installation and repair page for even more information and inspiration.